tinacms/tina.io/content/blog/a-b-test-with-tina.md

 npx create-tina-app@latest a-b-testing

-✔ Which package manager would you like to use? › Yarn ✔ What starter code would you like to use? › Tailwind Starter Downloading files from repo tinacms/tina-cloud-starter.
+✔ Which package manager would you like to use? › Yarn ✔ What starter code would you like to use? › Next.js Starter Downloading files from repo tinacms/tina-cloud-starter.
 This might take a moment.
 Installing packages.
 This might take a couple of minutes.